 "The stone Mary!"
 Terbino yelled again.
 In a desperate effort to stall for time the prince charged towards his offender.
 Drodilian appeared to laugh in an awkward coarse way at the foolishness of his attack.
 Calmly it raised a lone index finger and pointed it at the prince.
-Part way through the charge the agony reacquainted itself with Terbino.
+Part way through the charge the agony reacquainted itself with him.
 He could not contain a shriek and by the time he had reached the monster, his charged faltered making him instead, collapse onto it.

 "Suffer now," it demanded placing its crystalline hand onto his forehead.
 The pain was immense and he could feel every part of his strength leave him.
 Within seconds he drooped like limp doll completely at the mercy of the creature clutching his face.

-As Terbino's eyes begun to close, he witnessed one final image before everything grew too blurred.
+As his eyes begun to close, he witnessed one final image before everything grew too blurred.
 A sharp arrow pierced through the back of Drodilian's throat emerging on the front where the prince could see it.
 The tip of arrow was blue and steaming as if a pot of water were boiling.
 The next feeling was of him falling again.
-The ground greeted his body again but this time he did not try to rise up.
+The ground greeted his body but this time he did not try to rise up.
 He felt no energy left in him.
 There was a high-pitched shriek somewhere in the distance, or maybe it was close.
 Terbino could no longer tell where he was.
 His mind appeared to be falling into nothingness again.
 Menacing yellow eyes stared at him but there were no words.